The Man Engine is the UK’s largest mechanical puppet, designed to raise public awareness and engagement with Cornwall’s mining history.

 - An important learning point is that concentrating time and resources into one large project, rather than many small projects, can result in a larger impact.

 - The Man Engine toured the UK in 2018.
-The feasibility of a European Man Engine tour in 2020 is being examined.
+A European Man Engine tour in 2020 is planned.
 Regions may be able to take direct advantage of the Man Engine by inviting it to their region.